jameshanlon/cheese/cheese/pages/home-surveys.md

   </tbody>
 </table>

-\* We can only survey large houses at weekends.
+\* We generally only survey large houses at weekends, though there may be some limited availability for surveying large houses on other days.

 <div class="notice lead">
   <a href="/apply-for-a-survey">Apply for a survey</a> now!